openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

     write_into_read_only (new StyleClassTwo)

-If a property is defined in the readonly form, then the implementation of the property can keep readonly form or extend it to the writable one as well:
+If a property is defined in the ``readonly`` form, then the implementation of the property can either keep the ``readonly`` form or extend it to the writable form as follows:

 .. code-block:: typescript
    :linenos: